Hippakaveri/tad-xr-handson/README.md

     * When installing Unity select _Vuforia Augmented Reality Support_ from the available install packages in the installer.
     * You can install the monodevelop editor or use a code editor of your choice
 * Clone repository https://github.com/Hippakaveri/tad-xr-handson.git that contains all assets and instructions needed for the session
-    * If you're unable to clone it, you can also just download the zip from    https://github.com/Hippakaveri/tad-xr-handson
+    * If you're unable to clone it, you can also just download the zip from    https://github.com/Hippakaveri/tad-xr-handson (Green button saying "Clone or download")
 * We suggest bringing a mouse to the session because using the Unity editor with a trackpad can be difficult.

 ## Exercise 1 - Setting up the project